 I am the oldest of three children born to Gerald and Betsy (Owen) Mahoney and the only girl.
 I have lived on the Diamond Seven Bar Ranch all of my life, except for time at college and couple years teaching school in Nebraska and here in Wyoming.
 I was born in 1966 and I remember not having electricity or running water in our house.
 When I was three, Mom and Dad built the ranch house, as it now stands.
 I have many memories of growing up here on the ranch and I learned all the things a rancher should know from mending fences, training horses, driving tractors and farming, getting a quick meal together when unexpected company comes, helping cows calve, pulling porcupine quills out of the dog’s nose, getting the eggs from the chickens, etc… I always dreamed that I would own the ranch and now that dream has come true for me.
 I love this life with its fresh air, independence, and challenges.
 It means a lot to me to have so much of my family’s heritage tied up here and I love the old stories.
 I am best working with the horses and cattle and enjoy that work the most.
 I love to dance and I do play the guitar (somewhat poorly).
 I like the older cowboy and country western songs.
-Pat, my husband, and I pastor a small church in Hulett and so every Sunday that we are home we attend/preside there.
-Sam was born in 2004 and we recently adopted 3 brothers, Hunter, Christian and Hudson.
+I have four sons who are a big help on the ranch, Sam, Hunter, Christian and Hudson.
 I function as the CEO of my enterprises – which keeps me busier than I would like.
 But, when I can I sneak out and ride, ride, ride.

 A Note from the CEO (“Beth”) about “The Crew”